Kong/kong-pongo/README.md

   shell         get a shell directly on a kong container

+  pack          will pack all '*.rockspec' files into '*.rock' files for
+                distribution (see LuaRocks package manager docs)

   down          remove all dependency containers

   status        show status of the Pongo network, images, and containers